 Before the onset of modern-day environmental laws, manufacturing facilities located in and near the AOC contributed to the contamination of its watersheds.
-That historic contamination also caused serious degradation to an unnamed tributary of Brockport Creek and sediment found in the Rochester Embayment with:
+That historic contamination also caused serious degradation to an unnamed tributary of Brockport Creek and sediment found within the Rochester Embayment contained:

 - Polychlorinated Biphenyls

 An interim success of remediation and restoration work is removing Beneficial Use Impairments (BUIs).
 BUIs are designations given by the International Joint Commission, representing different types of significant environmental degradation.
 As cleanup work was completed, partners conducted comprehensive assessments of fish, sediment, and aquatic animals.
 Results demonstrated that the Rochester Embayment’s resources are improving, and BUIs are gradually being removed.
 The list below shows which BUIs have been removed and which remain.
 Once all BUIs are removed, the process of delisting the AOC can begin.

-- Restrictions on Fish and Wildlife Consumption – Removed 2021
+- Rochester AOC Restrictions on Fish and Wildlife Consumption (pdf) – Removed 2020

-- Tainting of Fish and Wildlife Flavor (pdf) – Removed 2018
+- Rochester AOC Tainting of Fish and Wildlife Flavor (pdf) – Removed 2018

 - Rochester AOC Fish Tumors and Other Deformities BUI (pdf) - Removed 2014

-- Rochester AOC Restrictions on Dredging Activities – Removed 2019
+- Rochester AOC Restrictions on Dredging Activities (pdf) – Removed 2019

-- Eutrophication or Undesirable Algae – Removed 2019
+- Rochester AOC Eutrophication or Undesirable Algae (pdf) – Removed 2019

-- Restrictions on Drinking Water Consumption, or Taste/Odor problems – Removed 2011
+- Rochester AOC Restrictions on Drinking Water Consumption, or Taste/Odor Problems (pdf) – Removed 2010

-- Degradation of Aesthetics - Under Review for Removal
+- Rochester AOC Degradation of Aesthetics (pdf) – Removed 2022

-- Added Costs to Agriculture or Industry – Removed 2011
+- Rochester AOC Added Costs to Agriculture or Industry (pdf) – Removed 2011

-- Degradation of Phytoplankton and Zooplankton Populations – Removed 2016
+- Rochester AOC Degradation of Phytoplankton and Zooplankton Populations (pdf) – Removed 2016

 - Loss of Fish and Wildlife Habitat

-The federal, state and local governments, working with their partners, have made significant progress in addressing the environmental challenges in the Rochester Embayment, particularly in the areas of protecting and restoring fish and wildlife habitat, and in beach improvements.
-These accomplishments include developing habitat management plans for Braddock Bay, algae reduction around Charlotte Beach, and comprehensive assessments of fish, sediment and aquatic animals.
-These assessments demonstrate that the Rochester Embayment’s resources are now improving and with continued restoration efforts will become healthy clean habitats for humans and wildlife.
+The federal, state and local governments, working with their partners, have made significant progress in addressing the environmental challenges in the Rochester Embayment, particularly in the areas of protecting and restoring fish and wildlife habitat, and reducing algae around Charlotte Beach.
+As of September 2018, all remediation and restoration projects necessary for delisting the AOC have been completed.

 - Documents on Restoring Rochester Embayment AOC